Why choose this course

 What you will study

-Through a combination of lectures, interactive seminars and IT lab workshops, we provide research-led teaching by experienced academics in the area of international marketing and international business.
+Through a combination of lectures, interactive seminars and IT lab workshops, we provide research-led teaching by experienced academics in international marketing and international business.
 Also, we offer practice-based teaching and learning by inviting experienced practitioners from international organisations.
-You will also have the opportunity to develop marketing research skills which can be applied to various international marketing issues in your dissertation.
+You'll also have the opportunity to develop marketing research skills which can be applied to various international marketing issues in your dissertation.

 MSc - Association to Advance Collegiate Schools of Business (AACSB)